awsdocs/amazon-rds-user-guide/doc_source/USER_RebootInstance.md

 **Note**
 When you force a failover from one Availability Zone to another when you reboot, the Availability Zone change might not be reflected in the AWS Management Console, and in calls to the AWS CLI and RDS API, for several minutes\.

+Rebooting a DB instance restarts the database engine service\.
+Rebooting a DB instance results in a momentary outage, during which the DB instance status is set to *rebooting*\.
+An outage occurs for both a Single\-AZ deployment and a Multi\-AZ DB instance deployment, even when you reboot with a failover\.

 You can't reboot your DB instance if it isn't in the `available` state\.
 Your database can be unavailable for several reasons, such as an in\-progress backup, a previously requested modification, or a maintenance\-window action\.